Shahriar88/pixhawkcontroller/README.md

 ### Step 2 — Proper hardware setup

-1. Keep the GPS and Pixhawk as far apart as possible to reduce interference.
+1. Keep the **GPS and Pixhawk as far apart as possible** to reduce interference.
+Also make sure that the **remote module is also away from the GPS**.
 2. Mount both on your airframe so that the **arrows on Pixhawk and GPS are perfectly aligned**.
 3. Reconnect the Pixhawk to your PC and open Mission Planner.
 4. Go to **Setup → Mandatory Hardware → Accel Calibration**: